rgeraldes24/hyperion/docs/security-considerations.rst

 - If a contract receives Quanta (without a function being called), either the :ref:`receive Quanta <receive-quanta-function>` or the :ref:`fallback <fallback-function>` function is executed.
-  If it does not have a ``receive`` nor a ``fallback`` function, the Zond will be rejected (by throwing an exception).
+  If it does not have a ``receive`` nor a ``fallback`` function, the Quanta will be rejected (by throwing an exception).
   During the execution of one of these functions, the contract can only rely on the "gas stipend" it is passed (2300 gas) being available to it at that time.
   This stipend is not enough to modify storage (do not take this for granted though, the stipend might change with future hard forks).
-  To be sure that your contract can receive Zond in that way, check the gas requirements of the receive and fallback functions
+  To be sure that your contract can receive Quanta in that way, check the gas requirements of the receive and fallback functions
   (for example in the "details" section in Remix).

 - There is a way to forward more gas to the receiving contract using ``addr.call{value: x}("")``.